doorfortyfour/TileWorldCreator/docs/BuildLayers.md

 ### 6-Tiles
 ![6tiles](img/new6Tiles.png)
 A 6-Tiles build layer uses six tiles.
 It can be used for creating path like structures like roads, fences, pipes, rivers etc.
+Unlike the 4-Tiles build layer, tiles from a 6-Tiles preset can be placed on cells with one or less adjacent tile neighbours.

 ![instantiationLayerTiles](img/buildLayer.png)